Riemannian Denoising Diffusion Probabilistic Models: Background

+where $q(x^{(k+1)}\,|\,x^{(k)})$ is the transition density of the forward process.
 The generative process, also called the reverse process, is a Markov chain on $\mathcal{M}$ that is learnt to reproduce the data by reversing the forward process.
 Its joint probability density is

-where $p(x^{(N)})$ is a (fixed) prior density.
+where $p(x^{(N)})$ is a (fixed) prior density, $p_\theta(x^{(k)}\,|\,x^{(k+1)})$ is the transition density of the reverse process, and $\theta$ is the parameter to be learnt.
 The probability density of $x^{(0)}$ generated by the reverse process is therefore $p_\theta(x^{(0)})= \int p_\theta(x^{(0:N)})\, dx^{(1:N)}$.
 The learning objective is based on the standard variational bound on the negative log-likelihood.
 Specifically, using \eqref{joint-forward} and \eqref{joint-backward}, and applying Jensen's inequality, we can derive